-A Patent Egyesület aktivistái, "Variációk egy szándékra - Nyíltan a burkolt abortuszszigorításról" http://abortusz.info/hirek/hirek/variaciok-egy-szandekra-nyiltan-a-burkolt-abortuszszigoritasrol, Abortusz.info (2011), last accessed September 20 2013 A woman seeking an abortion is obliged to wait at least 3 days between the two mandatory consultations this NGO, which I will utilize in describing their take on the abortion question.
+A Patent Egyesület aktivistái, "Variációk egy szándékra - Nyíltan a burkolt abortuszszigorításról" http://abortusz.info/hirek/hirek/variaciok-egy-szandekra-nyiltan-a-burkolt-abortuszszigoritasrol, Abortusz.info (2011), last accessed September 20 2013 this NGO, which I will utilize in describing their take on the abortion question.
 Firstly I will give a short description of MCSNTT and its relation to other actors of my analysis.